 Mr. Tullos introduced Jennae Biddiscombe, Director of the Louisiana Sports Hall of Fame and Northwest Louisiana History Museum in Natchitoches.
-Ms. Biddiscombe said there have been steady visitation numbers, and they just had the opening for the Clementine Hunter murals exhibit.
+Ms. Biddiscombe said there have been steady visitation numbers.
+And they just had the opening for the Clementine Hunter murals exhibit.
 They are getting good audience draws for that particular exhibit.
 In addition, the staff members in Natchitoches are engaging residents on a regular basis.
 They just finished a Cooperative Endeavor Agreement (CEA) with Northwestern State University (NSU) and hope to get some interns from them soon.

 The LSM had a great event recently at the Museum in Patterson, honoring Butch Felterman.
 Dr. Kramer said the Wedell-Williams Aviation Museum is a real gem and should be visited.

-On June 6th there will be a Night at the Museum fundraiser given at Capitol Park the Friends group in Baton Rouge.
+On June 6th there will be “A Night at the Museum” fundraiser given at Capitol Park by the Friends group in Baton Rouge.

-Mr. M. Davis asked if LSM was doing anything for the 10 year anniversary or Katrina.
+Mr. M. Davis asked if LSM was doing anything for the 10th year anniversary of Katrina.
 Ms. Hammatt said we are adding a photo exhibit in the Presbytere with photos from hurricanes Katrina, Rita and Betsy and we are doing some programming around it.

 Irby/Finance Committee Report

 Mr. Barnett called upon Mr. R. Davis for a report on financials and related projections.
-Mr. R. Davis said there is not much new to report regarding financials or budget cuts since the last Board meeting in April..
+Mr. R. Davis said there is not much new to report regarding financials or budget cuts since the last Board meeting in April.
 Mr. R. Davis stated that Irby projections suggest a surplus at the end of the year.
 In addition, LSM may benefit from some self-generated funds in the joint budget to offset some costs that Irby was called up to assume.
 At the June meeting, Mr. R. Davis expects to have updated projections for the Irby budget and the Board to consider.
 It is anticipated to be similar to last year's budget.

-Mr. Barnett next reported on the Committee review of the commercial lease and said that the Committee on the commercial lease review will meet on June 8th at 2 pm after the Board meeting.
+Mr. Barnett next reported on the Committee review of the commercial lease and said that the Committee on the commercial lease review will meet on June 8th at 2:00 PM after the Board meeting.

 It was also reported that the Committee discussed the LSM residential rent study of several years ago, but decided to wait to review the Upper Pontalba's rent study completed in 2015.
-Staff has requested the City’s study..
+Staff has requested the City’s study.
 The study should be approved at the French Market Corporation’s May 26th Board meeting, at which time the study is supposed to be voluntarily provided to or shared with the Louisiana State Museum.
 If not timely provided, Mr. Barnett asked for a Motion to allow LSM staff authorization to issue a Public Records Request for the report.
 Mr. M. Davis motioned and Ms. Zink seconded.
 There was no public comment.
 Unanimously approved.

 Mr. Barnett next reported on the addition of new permanent residents at 535 St. Ann.
 A request by the current residential tenant at 535 St. Ann Street, 2nd floor, Mr. Boue, sought approval of his stepsons, Brad and John Pitts, to be listed as permanent occupants on the lease.
 Staff recommended the approval.
 The members discussed the policy of additions of persons to leases, but only with the understanding that such new tenants may not then become a substitute tenant on the lease.
-Motion by ____to allow Brad and John Pitss to become permanent residents for the purposes of the lease but not tenants for the purposes of substituting themselves in the place of Mr. Boue, 2nd by _______.
+Motion by Mr. M. Davis to allow Brad and John Pitts to become permanent residents for the purposes of the lease but not tenants for the purposes of substituting themselves in the place of Mr. Boue, 2nd by Dr. Kramer.
 There was no public comment.
 The Motion passed unanimously.